qq1012510777/cuDFNsys/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # Prerequisites
-The _cuDFNsys_ should be installed and run on the Ubuntu.
+_cuDFNsys_ should be installed and run on Ubuntu.

-The _cuDFNsys_ relies on several open packages: OpenMP, CUDA, Eigen, Gmsh, UMFPACK and HDF5.
+_cuDFNsys_ relies on several open packages: OpenMP, CUDA, Eigen, Gmsh, UMFPACK and HDF5.

-The Gmsh C++ API that the _cuDFNsys_ relies on should support OCC mode, meaning that the occt library is required.
+The Gmsh C++ API that _cuDFNsys_ relies on should support the OCC mode, meaning that the occt library is required.

 * [Installation of CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)